utshomax/postman-docs/src/pages/docs/administration/sso/intro-sso.md

 <!-- -->

-> Postman’s form-based authentication mechanism and Google OAuth 2.0 remain enabled even if SSO is configured for a team.
+> If you configure SSO, Postman Password and Google Oauth 2.0 authentication methods remain enabled for your team.
+You can turn off these authentication methods to only allow you team to sign in using SSO.